What You Need to Be a Minimalist Full-time RVer

 Cons of living in a camper full-time

 Another limitation of living full-time in a camper compared to living full time in a larger motorhome is the size of many of the components in the camper.
-The propane tanks (if they even exist) are usually small portable tanks that need to be refilled often, the refrigerator and freezer may be quite small, and the freshwater tank, black, and gray holding tanks have limited capacity.
+The propane tanks (if they even exist) are usually small portable tanks.
+These tanks need to be refilled often.
+The refrigerator and freezer may be quite small.
+Your freshwater tank, black, and gray holding tanks also have limited capacity.

-Many campers do not have a generator, so living full time in those campers will require a connection to shore power for electricity or the camper will need to be modified with solar panels and a battery system or use a portable generator.
+Many campers do not have a generator.
+Living full time in those campers requires a connection to shore power for electricity.
+Or, the camper needs solar panels and a battery system.
+A portable generator is also helpful.

 Be prepared for all kinds of weather

-Let’s face it, when you live in an RV you will need to take a few more things with you than when you just go camping on a weekend trip or a short vacation.
-You might need all weather gear, chains for the truck or trailer, extra coats, blankets, and boots.
+Let’s face it, when you live in an RV you need to take a few more things with you than for camping on a weekend trip or a short vacation.
+You might need all weather gear.
+Chains for the truck or trailer, extra coats, blankets, and boots can be necessary too.

-You could be camping in the snow or on the edge of a hurricane and it’s not like you can just drive back to your house and wait out the storm.
+You could be camping in the snow or on the edge of a hurricane.
+It’s not like you can just drive back to your house to wait out the storm.
 You need to be able to endure whatever nature throws at you.

-Sure, you’re living in a house on wheels, so you should be able to drive away from approaching bad weather but this is not always possible.
-For example, the recent Polar Vortex that dropped below freezing temperatures from one coast to the other resulted in virtually the whole country suffering in below freezing ice and snowstorms.
-This storm knocked out power to millions including thousands of full-time RVers who got caught in this dangerous weather.
+Sure, you’re living in a house on wheels.
+You should be able to drive away from approaching bad weather.
+But this is not always possible.
+For example, a Polar Vortex dropped below freezing temperatures from one coast to the other.
+It resulted in virtually the whole country suffering in below freezing ice and snowstorms.
+This storm knocked out power to millions.
+Thousands of full-time RVers got caught in this dangerous weather.

 As full-time RVers, sometimes the only option is to batten down the hatches and endure the inclement weather.
-But this may be a life-threatening experience in a camper if you don’t have enough extra clothes or blankets, no propane heat option, and the power is out where you’re camping.
-Having larger storage capacity in your full-time recreational vehicle literally could save your life.
+But this may be a life-threatening experience in a camper.
+Without enough extra clothes or blankets, no propane heat option, and the power is out where you’re camping, things get dicey.
+Larger storage capacity in your full-time recreational vehicle can save your life.